 In seasoned equity offerings (SEOs) around the world, there are usually two major flotation methods: rights issues and cash offers.
-Cash offers are usually underwritten offers to new investors or public offers; in some markets, such as in Hong Kong and the United Kingdom, underwritten offers to outside investors are called "placing," which is not necessarily private placement (Wu, Wang, and Yao (2005)).
+Cash offers are usually underwritten offers to new investors or public offers; in some markets like in Hong Kong and the UK, underwritten offers to outside investors are called "placing" which is not necessarily private placement (Wu, Wang, and Yao (2005)).
 In contrast, rights issues are new equity sales to existing shareholders made on a pro rata basis.
-In the United States, rights issues dominated among listed industrial firms from the 1930s to the 1950s, but since the 1960s rights issues have been on the wane and are rarely used today (Eckbo and Masulis (1995)).
-Despite their rarity in the United States, rights issues are widely adopted and even used as the only flotation method in many other important markets.
+In the US among listed industrial firms, rights issues dominated from the 1930s to the 1950s, but since the 1960s rights issues have been on the wane and become rarely used today (Eckbo and Masulis (1995)).
+Despite their rarity in the US, rights issues are widely adopted and even used as the only flotation method in many other important markets.
+This phenomenon gives rise to the question: Why is the flotation method choice so different across countries?